Witch Watch: Episodes

+Cultural impact and reception

 Popularity and sales

-In June 2021, Witch Watch was nominated for the seventh Next Manga Award in the Best Printed Manga category and placed 10th out of 50 nominees.
-It was also nominated for the same award and placed 2nd out of 50 nominees in 2022.
+In June 2021, Witch Watch was nominated for the seventh Next Manga Award in the Best Printed Manga category and placed tenth out of 50 nominees.
+It was also nominated for the same award and placed second out of 50 nominees in 2022.
 By November 2022, the first eight volumes of the manga had over 1.1 million copies in circulation.

 Critical response

-Timothy Donohoo of Comic Book Resources compared Witch Watch to Kōji Miura's Blue Box and Shigure Tokita's Don't Blush, Sekime-san! due to both series having concepts and romantic aspects similar to Witch Watch's.
+Timothy Donohoo of Comic Book Resources compared Witch Watch to Kouji Miura's Blue Box and Shigure Tokita's Don't Blush, Sekime-san! due to both series having concepts and romantic aspects similar to Witch Watch's.